 Sake & Mirin: If you’re new to Japanese cooking, you probably want to ask if you can replace or substitute sake and mirin for something else.
 I always say to get these two ingredients because that’s they are essential Japanese ingredients that we use for a majority of Japanese (savory) recipes.
 Please check each pantry page for substitute information: sake here, and mirin here.

-As usual, my family are the guinea pigs fo my creation and they absolutely loved this dish.
+As usual, my family are the guinea pigs of my creation and they absolutely loved this dish.
 The sweet tare sauce worked really well with tender catfish and you have to enjoy it on top of rice.
 We liked this dish so much we ate it twice in 1 week.
+Enjoy!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.